-‘Alien’ Mummy Study Was Unethical And Flawed According To Experts
+‘Alien’ Mummy Study Was Unethical And Flawed, According To Experts

 — Dr. Kristina Killgrove (@DrKillgrove) July 19, 2018

 On July 18, a second team of researchers released their findings after studying Atma.
 Sian Halcrow from the University of Otago, New Zealand, led a team of international experts that conducted a closer examination of Atma.
-What they found is far less exciting than Nolan and his team found.
-Halcrow’s team concluded that Atma was in fact human, but only about 15-16 weeks in gestation, according to a column appearing on Gizmodo.
+What they found is far less exciting than what Nolan and his team found.
+Halcrow’s team concluded that Atma was, in fact, human, but only about 15-16 weeks in gestation, according to a column appearing on Gizmodo.
 They further concluded that there was actually nothing unusual about Atma at all.

-Co-author of the study, Kristina Killgrove, a bio-archaeologist at the University of North Carolina at Chapel Hill, stated in their paper that Atma would look odd to the average person, but only because the average person isn’t used to seeing mummies of fetuses 15-16 months into gestation.
+Kristina Killgrove, a co-author of the study and a bio-archaeologist at the University of North Carolina at Chapel Hill, stated in their paper that Atma would look odd to the average person, but only because the average person isn’t used to seeing mummies of fetuses 15-16 months into gestation.
 She further concluded that there were no skeletal abnormalities at all for a fetus at that stage of development.
 Their team wasn’t able to locate any of the abnormalities the Genome Research paper cited.
 Absolutely nothing was out of the ordinary in their expert opinion.
 Halcrow wrote the opinion for the study regarding ethics.

 “Unfortunately, there was no scientific rationale to undertake genomic analyses of Ata because the skeleton is normal, the identified genetic mutations are possibly coincidental, and none of the genetic mutations are known to be strongly associated with skeletal pathology that would affect the skeleton at this young age.”